mercadopago/devsite-docs/guides/sdks/official/java/refunds.en.md

 ## Get refunds list

-Get all Refunds for a specific payment.
+You can get all refunds for a specific payment using the SDK below.
+For details of the request parameters, access the API [Get refunds list](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/reference/chargebacks/_payments_id_refunds/get).

 [[[
 ```java